emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

 Elucidation:
    a structural representation of the double layer that states that the accumulation of electric charge on the surface of the electrode is balanced by a layer of ions in the electrolyte
+Comment:
+   proposed by Hermann von Helmholtz in 1853

 .. raw:: html